 - Any other scenario where the address of your site might change.

 While Safe Mode is active, payments will not be interrupted, so your customers can still finish checking out on your site with WooCommerce Payments.

 However, some features may not be available, or will at least be unreliable, until you solve the root issue.
 Some of those are:

 - Dispute and refund updates.

-- Payment confirmations for some alternative payment methods such as Sofort and SEPA.
+- Payment confirmations for alternative payment methods.

-In some cases, the WooCommerce Payments can be sent into Safe Mode when the WordPress site URL is defined in a “dynamic” way.
+In some cases, WooCommerce Payments can be put into Safe Mode when the WordPress site URL is defined in a “dynamic” way.
 This most often happens when sites have been created by Bitnami, or are hosted on Amazon Lightsail, or are running on multiple web servers behind a load balancer.